-the practical feasibility including the time needed for HCPs to execute the protocol.
+An important part of the protocol implementation is also the practical feasibility including the time needed for HCPs to execute the protocol.
 After evaluating the results of the time investment (Figure 1), the participants were pleasantly surprised by the time required to perform the different assessments and optimizations.

-This convinced them that implementing the care protocol with a future multidisciplinary approach could be achievable.
-To make the implementation of the protocol even more feasible, integration in the electronic health record (EHR) was considered necessary to facilitate communication between HCPs and document recommendations for changes in inhalation therapy.
+This convinced them that implementing the care protocol with a future multidisciplinary approach, could be achievable.
+To make the implementation of the protocol even more feasible, an integration in the electronic health record (EHR) was considered necessary to facilitate communication between HCPs and document recommendations for changes in inhalation therapy.

-Theme 4: Follow-Up After Discharge
+Theme 4: Follow-up after discharge

-The participants recognized the major benefit of comprehensive postdischarge follow-up but also identified practical challenges with follow-up calls.
+The participants recognized the major benefit of comprehensive post-discharge follow-up but also identified practical challenges with follow-up calls.
 The nursing staff expressed concerns about the feasibility of making these calls, leading to the suggestion that pharmaceutical staff take on this responsibility in the future multidisciplinary approach.
 Furthermore, a proposal was made to integrate inhalation technique follow-up into ambulatory consultations, as all patients are annually invited to visit the outpatient clinic of the rehabilitation hospital.